Craft

 Prerequisites

-• Claude Code, Claude Desktop, Cursor, VS Code, or any MCP-capable client.
+• Claude Code, Claude Desktop, Cursor, VS Code, or any MCP-capable client with OAuth support.
+Use a current build — older Claude Code releases had incomplete OAuth support.

 Claude Code (fastest):